 Cats purr in a variety of situations and there are a number of theories as to why they do it.
 It could even be therapeutic.

 Cats can also purr when in distress.
 Cats who have suffered trauma such as being hit by a car, or are at the vet clinic will often purr, despite being obviously in pain or discomfort.
-Purring is found in Felids and also Genets, but no other species.
+Aside from our purring feline friends, purring is found in Felids and also Genets, but no other species.

 Some lucky scientists have dedicated their careers to analysing the purr of Felids and have found the frequency varies slightly during the inspiratory and expiratory phase.
 It is frequently quoted as being between 25-150 Hertz.

 Cats often clock up 18 hours of sleep a day, which doesn’t leave much time for the weight bearing exercise necessary to maintain bone density.
 Perhaps cats need to be included in the space program, where decreased bone density is a known problem?

-Whatever the cause purring has certainly evolved as a form of communication between cat and pet owner.
+Whatever the cause, purring has certainly evolved as a form of communication between cat and pet owner.
 This lovely sound signals contentment when being patted, but also could be a form of self-healing and self-soothing.